ModernMoney.studio is a self-directed learning project.

 A money system: Exploring within the context of a simple model.

-Computational (agent-based) models are interpretations of the balance systems described in Monetary Economics, a book written by Wynne Godley and Marc Lavoie (G&L).
+Monetary policy decisions: Computational (agent-based) models are adaptations of the government money systems described in Monetary Economics, a book written by Wynne Godley and Marc Lavoie (G&L).
 Agent-based models solve computationally; not as a system of equations.
 Models must remain consistent with G&L accounting.